MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Dataflows.md

 >[!Note]
 >Direct query requires Power BI premium, read [this article](/power-bi/transform-model/dataflows/dataflows-premium-features) to learn more.

-## Get data fom Dataflows in Power BI Desktop
+## Get data from Dataflows in Power BI Desktop

 To get data from Dataflows in Power BI Desktop: